Skip to content

 How to use a smart bulb for better sleep

-The setup that has the biggest impact in aggregated reviews:
+The setup that has the biggest impact in detailed reviews:

 Morning (6:00 AM – 9:00 AM): Bulb gradually brightens from off to full, starting 15–30 minutes before wake time, at 6500K (cool daylight).
 This mimics natural sunrise and helps shut down overnight melatonin.